The Spiritual Gift of Leadership

 God holds church leaders to a higher standard.
 In Hebrews 13:7-17 it states… “Remember your leaders, who spoke the word of God to you.
 Consider the outcome of their way of life and imitate their faith….Obey your leaders and submit to their authority.
 They keep watch over you as men who must give an account….”
 In 1 Timothy 5:20, the Apostle Paul stresses that “(Leaders) who sin are to be rebuked publicly, so that others may take warning”.

 The Apostle Paul was an Encouraging Leader.
 To this end, his letters to the early Church contained exhortation, encouragement, and instruction.
 So, Encouraging Leaders motivate churches, teams, and individuals.
 Additionally, they often display discernment regarding people’s gifts, feelings, and motivations.
 This, then, enables Encouraging Leaders to help people fulfill their ministry calling.
-Why, who doesn’t need encouragement?
+Who doesn’t need encouragement?
 Finally, Encouraging Leaders know when a quiet word can spur people on.
-Or, they likewise know when to challenge, when to support, when to coach and when to give space.
+Or they likewise know when to challenge, when to support, when to coach and when to give space.

 Every church requires good stewards and managers, people with the spiritual gifts of Administration (Acts 6).
 Likewise, every ministry benefits from people who can plan, problem solve, delegate, and organize.
 Without Administrators, most ministries would fail!
 To this end, the apostles delegated the practical tasks of sharing food and taking care of the widows to those gifted with administrative abilities.
 These leaders were called Deacons, which in the Greek means, “Servant“.
 Unfortunately, Administrators are often under appreciated.
 This is because they possess a supportive leadership style which is rarely in the spotlight.
-However, without these unseen heros, most Kingdom ministry simply would not get done.
+However, without these unseen heroes, most Kingdom ministry simply would not get done.
 In conclusion, only Administrative Leaders are able to organize and follow-through on every essential task to ensure that they are completed well, and on time.

 Many church leaders wear the title of Pastoral Leader.
 However, most church leaders actually lack this leadership style.
 Pastoral Leaders are “people-people”, who serve to support and care for the many people within a congregation.
 In contrast to other leadership types, vision casting, and ministry’s mission plans, are not important to Pastoral Leaders.
 Why?
 Because “People” are their mission.
 The Apostle John exemplifies a Pastoral Leader.
 John emphasized one thing above all else, “Love one another”.
 As such, he contrasts with Paul’s energetic church planting and stern exhortations.
 Pastoral Leadership is often unseen, and often overlooked.
 Yet, they serve vitally important functions within Christ’s Church.
 Pastoral Leaders may at times be threatened by the strong personalities of the pioneers and strategic leaders – and at times also irritated by the attention to tasks shown by administrators.
 Yet, their contribution to love and care for people is invaluable.